wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-rooms-manage/includes/admin-center.md

 [![Click on the value in the Start time column of the row marked Poor](../media/troubleshoot-call-quality-1.png)](../media/troubleshoot-call-quality-1-lightbox.png#lightbox)

-After you click on the date and time, you get summary information on the call as well as a list of participants.
+After you click on the date and time, you get summary information on the call and a list of participants.
 You can see which participant had poor audio quality.
 Clicking on the Session start time column for that call lets you see diagnostic info for that participant.

 [![You can see summary information on the call and a list of participants](../media/troubleshoot-call-quality-2.png)](../media/troubleshoot-call-quality-2-lightbox.png#lightbox)